 In Year 6 this year we have Mr Coles, who will be teaching in Hamilton Class and Mr Carpenter who will teach in Lingfield class.
-Miss Mott is our wonderful teaching assistant who will be supporting us across the cohort each day.
-We are also lucky enough to have Mrs Bellinger, Mrs Nolan and Mrs Smith delivering interventions and covering the classes.
+Miss Mott and Mrs Hewer are our wonderful teaching assistants who will be supporting us across the cohort each day.
+We are also lucky enough to have Mrs Bellinger, Mr Mullins and Mrs Smith delivering interventions and covering the classes.

-The enquiries we will be considering this year are:
+The enquiries we will be learning this year are:

 How are lives saved?